- Founder -

 part of such a wonderful form of art education.

-Jayden is 14 years old and is the oldest of seven siblings.
-She has been dancing for 5 years, and all throughout has been a demonstrator, which she absolutely loves.
-Jayden has a passion and love for children and babies, and this is evident in the dance classroom.
-Her warm, nurturing spirit and gentle leadership guide all of our students to new learning and love for dance.
+Jayden graduated from Magnify’s Teaching Intern program in 2019, through which she further developed her technical training as well her leadership.
+Jayden is the oldest of seven siblings, and she has a passion and love for children and babies.
+This is evident in the dance classroom!
+Her own dance experience as well as her love for fitness inspire her teaching.
+Her warm, nurturing spirit and gentle leadership guide her students to new learning and a love for dance.